-Storyboard 2
+3.2 Storyboard 2

 A 70 year old Retirement home resident with a medical history of type 2 DM and hypertension was admitted to the hospital with sudden onset of right-sided weakness and right facial droop, dysarthria, and slight confusion.
 CT of the brain indicated a thrombus in a branch of the left internal carotid artery, with approximately 50% occlusion due to atherosclerosis.
-There was an area of infarction in the light anterior hemisphere.
+There was an area of infarction in the right anterior hemisphere.
 There was no evidence of a subarachnoid haemorrhage.
 Speech pathologist assessment placed the patient on aspiration alert.
 The hospital dietitian/nutritionist recommended vitamised diet

 The patient’s hypertension/CVS and Diabetes care plan was sent by the patient’s PCP.
 The care plan recorded counseling on dietary changes (including increased consumption of fresh fruit and vegetables, low-fat dairy products, omega-3 fatty acids; reduction of saturated fat intake, trans-fatty acids, and cholesterol; sodium restriction).

-The hospital clinical information system (CIS) initiated a Plans synchronization process which synchronized relevant contents of the PCP care plan into the hospital Stroke care plan
+The hospital CIS initiated a Plan synchronization process which synchronized relevant contents of the PCP care plan into the hospital Stroke care plan

 The decision support application of CIS also initiated a technical reconciliation process which identified conflicts between the nutrition components of the two Plans